ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Device Compliance Policies are rules, such as device PIN length or encryption requirements, that are applied to devices.
 These policies must be met before a device is considered compliant, the device compliance status can then be used by services such as Conditional Access to grant or disallow access to applications or services.

-Microsoft Intune can control access to resources by interrogating endpoints and determining whether they meet a minimum list of features and are judged as “compliant”.
+Microsoft Intune can control access to resources by interrogating endpoints and determining whether they meet a minimum list of features and are judged as "compliant".
 Compliance can be assigned a grace period where a device which is not judged as compliant can still access resources for a period or be blocked immediately.

 Each compliance policy can be edited to ensure that devices are tested before being allowed access to corporate resources.